difftastic

 you can write your own configuration.
 As a starting point the following

-snippets demonstrate how to achieve roughly the same effect as
+snippets demonstrate how to achieve partial effect similar to the one

 (require 'difftastic)